yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 In this task, you use the SQL Server Configuration Manager to update the service account used by the SQL Server (MSSQLSERVER) service to the `sqlmiuser` account.
 Changing the account used for this service ensures it has the appropriate permissions to write backups to the shared folder.

-1. On your Sql2008-<inject key="Suffix" /> VM, select the **Start menu**, enter "sql configuration" into the search bar, and then select **SQL Server Configuration Managed** from the search results.
+1. On your <inject key="SQLVM Name" /> VM, select the **Start menu**, enter "sql configuration" into the search bar, and then select **SQL Server Configuration Managed** from the search results.

    ![In the Windows Start menu, "sql configuration" is entered into the search box, and SQL Server Configuration Manager is highlighted in the search results.](media/windows-start-sql-configuration-manager.png "Windows search")